bob123456678/TrainControl/Readme.md

 * v2.3.1 [Beta]
     - Network enhancements
-        - A warning will now be shown if the entered Central Station IP address does not appear to be a Central Station
+        - A warning will now be shown if the Central Station IP address manually entered at startup exists but does not appear to be a Central Station
         - Added a button to attempt to auto-detect the Central Station IP at startup
         - Added an option in the File menu to reset the stored Central Station IP preference
-        - Central Station version is now shown next to the latency
+        - Central Station version is now shown next to the latency in the main UI
+    - API enhancements
+        - The Central Station IP will now be prompted for if running the program from a custom script in headless mode, and no IP is passed to `init`
+        - Improved standard out logging at startup

 * v2.3.0 [11/24/2024]
     - UI enhancements